-(2) As used in this paragraph:
+$[\frac{(2)}{b}]$ b.
+As used in this paragraph:

-- [(1)] (i) a "student presumed to have a disability for discipline purposes" shall mean a student who the school district is deemed to have knowledge was a student with a disability before the behavior that precipitated disciplinary action under the criteria in subsection (k) (5) of section fourteen hundred fifteen of title twenty of the United States code and the federal regulations implementing such statute; and - (ii) a "manifestation team" means a representative of the school district, the parent or person in parental relation, and relevant members of the committee on special education, as determined by the parent or person in parental relation and the district. - (3) In applying the federal law consistent with this section: - (i) in the event of a conflict between the procedures established in this section and those established in subsection (k) of section fourteen hundred fifteen of title twenty of the United States code and the federal regulations implementing such statute, such federal statute and regulations shall govern. - (ii) the board of trustees or board of education of any school district, other governing body, the chancellor of the city school district of the city of New York, a district superintendent of schools or a building principal shall have authority, provided that suspension of such student is not prohibited by paragraph c of subdivision two of section twenty-eight hundred one of this chapter, to order the placement of a student with a disability into an appropriate interim alternative educational setting, another setting or suspension, provided that the suspension of such student is not prohibited by section twenty-eight hundred one of this chapter, for a period not to exceed five consecutive school days where such student is suspended pursuant to this subdivision and, except as otherwise provided in clause (vi) of this subparagraph, the suspension does not result in a change in placement under federal - (iii) the superintendent of schools of a school district, either directly or upon recommendation of a hearing officer designated pursuant to paragraph c of this subdivision, may order the placement of a student with a disability into an interim alternative educational setting, another setting or suspension, provided that the suspension of such student is not prohibited by section twenty-eight hundred one of this chapter, for up to ten consecutive school days, inclusive of any period in which the student is placed in an appropriate interim alternative educational setting, another setting or suspension pursuant to clause (ii) of this subparagraph for the behavior, where the superintendent determines in accordance with the procedures set forth in this subdivision that the student has engaged in behavior that warrants a suspension, and, except as otherwise provided in clause (vi) of this subparagraph, the suspension does not result in a change in placement under federal law.
+(1) a "student presumed to have a disability for discipline purposes" shall mean a student who the school district is deemed to have knowledge was a student with a disability before the behavior that precipitated disciplinary action under the criteria in subsection (k) (5) of section fourteen hundred fifteen of title twenty of the United States code and the federal regulations implementing such statute; and

+[(ii)] (2) a "manifestation team" means a representative of the school district, the parent or person in parental relation, and relevant members of the committee on special education, as determined by the parent or person in parental relation and the district.

+$[\frac{(3)}{c}]$ c.
+In applying the federal law consistent with this section:

+$[\frac{\text{(i)}}{\text{(1)}}]$ in the event of a conflict between the procedures established in this section and those established in subsection (k) of section fourteen hundred fifteen of title twenty of the United States code and the federal regulations implementing such statute, such federal statute and regulations shall govern.

+(ii) (2) the board of trustees or board of education of any school district, the chancellor of the city school district of the city of New York, a district superintendent of schools or a building principal shall have authority, provided that suspension of such student is not prohibited by subdivision two of section twenty-eight hundred one of this chapter, to order the placement of a student with a disability into an appropriate interim alternative educational setting, another setting or suspension, provided that the suspension of such student is not prohibited by section twenty-eight hundred one of this chapter, for a period not to exceed five consecutive school days where such student is suspended pursuant to this subdivision and, except as otherwise provided in [clause (vi) of this] subparagraph four of this paragraph, the suspension does not result in a change in placement under federal law.

+[(iii)] (3) the superintendent of schools of a school district, either directly or upon recommendation of a hearing officer designated pursuant to [paragraph c of this] subdivision two of this section, may order the placement of a student with a disability into an interim alternative educational setting, another setting or suspension, provided that the suspension of such student is not prohibited by section twenty-eight hundred one of this chapter, for up to ten consecutive school days, inclusive of any period in which the student is placed in an appropriate interim alternative educational setting, another setting or suspension pursuant to [clause (ii) of this] subparagraph two of this paragraph for the behavior, where the superintendent determines in accordance with the procedures set forth in this subdivision that the student has engaged in behavior that warrants a suspension, and, except as otherwise provided in [clause (vi) of this] subparagraph four of this paragraph, the suspension does not result in a change in placement under federal law.